 Why Study Real Estate at UF?

-UF's Real Estate degree programs and activities are supported by the Bergstrom Center for Real Estate Studies.
-Although housed in the Warrington College of Business Administration, the Bergstrom Center promotes interaction with related UF programs such as building construction, urban planning, and architecture.
+UF's Real Estate degree programs and activities are supported by the Bergstrom Real Estate Center.
+Although housed in the Warrington College of Business, the Bergstrom Center promotes interaction with related UF programs such as building construction, urban planning, and architecture.
 This multidisciplinary approach, coupled with the active involvement of industry professionals, provides a premiere educational experience for UF students.

 Participation in the Ring Distinguished Speaker Series

 The Alfred A. Ring Distinguished Speaker Series, funded via an endowment in honor of Dr. Alfred A. Ring, brings 10-12 prominent industry professionals to campus each year to speak to and interact with UF faculty and MSRE students.
 Industry leaders from across the country have come to Gainesville to share their insights on the trends and transactions that are shaping the real estate industry.